 Each change in the medical content is stored in the Metabase history, including information regarding the time and author.
 The system makes it possible to track, review, and comment on any change.

-The next step is peer-review of the new content by another medical content editor.
+The next step is a peer-review of the new content by another medical content editor.
 The newly provided data and all sources are validated.
 Possible improvements are discussed and introduced by the editors.
-Metabase simplifies collaboration between doctors by offering features enabling exchange and resolution of comments.
+The Metabase simplifies collaboration between doctors by offering features that enable the exchange and resolution of comments.
 Doctors can also notify other editors about their progress by using a system of flags and statuses (e.g. condition in progress, ready for peer-review, requires attention, etc.).

 After finalizing the peer-reviewed definition of the new content, our doctors are responsible for finding and entering literature-based clinical cases to validate the performance of the system on the newly provided medical content.

 We continually test our medical knowledge base and reasoning algorithm against cases reported in journals, including complex CPC cases published in The New England Journal of Medicine, to ensure that it performs for every possible clinical presentation.

 In order to provide a satisfactory performance level, we have developed a methodology for monitoring and ensuring the quality of the system using real patient clinical cases.
-In parallel with medical knowledge base development, we assemble case reports consisting of clinical situation descriptions and a list of expected outcomes (diagnoses).
-We collect patient cases from reputable and well-known sources such as BMJ, NEJM, The American Journal of Medicine, Mayo Clinic Proceedings, BioMed Central, Oxford Journals, and many others including educational literature (e.g. 100 Cases in Clinical Medicine) as well as United States Medical Licensing Examination Step 2 CK tests.
-In the future we may consider publishing or open sourcing a complete list of sources and cases used.
+In parallel with the development of our medical knowledge base, we assemble case reports consisting of clinical situation descriptions and a list of expected outcomes (diagnoses).
+We collect patient cases from reputable and well-known sources such as BMJ, NEJM, The American Journal of Medicine, Mayo Clinic Proceedings, BioMed Central, Oxford Journals, and many others, including educational literature (e.g. 100 Cases in Clinical Medicine) as well as United States Medical Licensing Examination Step 2 CK tests.
+In the future, we may consider publishing or open sourcing a complete list of sources and cases used.